 Challenges and rewards

 One of the biggest challenges working in a community health center can also be what makes it so rewarding.
-Many patients have multiple complex health conditions going on, which they may not even be aware of.
+Many patients have multiple complex health conditions going on, many that they not even be aware of.

 As an optometrist, you get to work with a healthcare team to determine what the underlying cause is and help this patient maintain their vision to the extent possible and even save their life.